textbook/textbook.github.io/content/development/js-tdd-e2e.md

 Along the way I threw in some *nix CLI commands and practice with using Git.
 If you haven't read it yet, or any of the above seems unfamiliar, go and check it out!

 One thing that seems to frustrate people new to TDD is that many of the examples are, like my previous post, pretty trivial.
 They're useful for teaching the flow, but don't actually show you how to test most real applications.
 So to address that I thought for round two I'd meet a pretty common need - end-to-end (E2E, sometimes known as acceptance or functional) testing a React web app built with [Create React App][cra] (CRA).
 This will still use the TDD flow, but add an extra layer with some [Cypress] browser tests.
-We'll work our way from the outside in, starting the E2E tests, moving through integration tests back to the unit tests we saw before.
+We'll work our way from the _outside in_, starting with the E2E tests then moving to lower levels.

+Note that I'll use the following names to refer to the different levels:

+- **End-to-end**: exercises the whole application from the user's point of view;
+- **Integration**: exercises multiple components of the application, collaborating to provide some functionality; and
+- **Unit**: exercises a single component, with any collaborating components replaced by [test doubles][test double].

 ### Requirements

-The prerequisites here are the same as the previous post:
+The prerequisites here are the same as the previous article:

 - *nix command line: already provided on macOS and Linux; if you're using Windows try [WSL] or [Git BASH];
 - [Node] \(10+ recommended, Jest 26 [dropped support] for Node 8; run `node -v` to check) and NPM; and